Joshua-Coded/Backend_Development_001/OOP/Concept.md

 ** types of inheritance **

 1. single inheritance ---> one class extends another class.
-2. multil-level inheritance -> one class can inherit from a derived class. the derived class will then become a derived class for another new class.
+2. multi-level inheritance -> one class can inherit from a derived class. the derived class will then become a derived class for another new class.
+3. multiple inheritance -> when one class is extending more than one classes.
+4. no hyrid inheritance in java.

-   -- polymorphism
+-- polymorphism --> many ways to represent classes.
 -- encapsulation
 --